 If you've spotted any loft conversions along your street and you feel comfortable knocking on some doors, ask your neighbours who they used and how they found them.

 When speaking with a builder or architect, ask to see examples of previous work.
 Most reputable companies will be happy to provide you with photographs, and some may be able to organise visits so you can speak to customers about their experiences and see conversions that they've completed up close.

 It's a good idea to get at least three quotes for the work that you're planning, but be sure to factor in recommendations and your gut feel on the person or company, as well as price.

-Many loft conversions are covered by permitted development rights and won't need planning permission.
+Many loft conversions are covered by permitted development (PD) rights and won't need planning permission.

 However, if you live on designated land or have a certain style of property that's tricky to convert, you may not be covered by permitted development.

 Yes, you should tell your insurer about any changes that will alter your home’s structure, habitability, security or value.
-For example a loft conversion may increase its value.
-This will likely affect your buildings and contents insurance premiums.
+For example, a loft conversion may increase its value and this will likely affect your buildings and contents insurance premiums.

-If you’re staying elsewhere while your loft conversion is completed, then you should tell your insurer about this too.
-Try to give several weeks’ notice.
+When staying elsewhere while your loft conversion is completed, then you should tell your insurer about this as well, and try to give several weeks’ notice.

 If you’re having serious building work done, consider specialist renovations insurance.
 This covers against things going wrong with the building work, materials and property owners’ liability.